Why Aren’t More Women Supporting Women at Work?

-We know how it rips out our heart to leave our new babies to go back to work at the end of maternity leave.
-We know how difficult it is to balance all the activities that come with raising children and trying to stay in the talent cue at work.
-We know the personal sacrifices that we make so that others have what they need – at home and work.
+We know how it rips out our hearts to leave our new babies to go back to work at the end of maternity leave.
+We know how difficult it is to balance all the activities that raise children and stay in the talent cue at work.
+We know the personal sacrifices that we make to have what they need – at home and work.

-What I have learned through this and many more experiences in the past 10 years, is that as women, we need to change the conversations we have with each other.
+Through this and many more experiences in the past 10 years, I have learned that we need to change the conversations we have with each other as women.
 We are the ones who need to support one another.
 We are the ones who need to be leading initiatives in the workplace to create programs for new mothers returning from maternity leave and programs to support women staying on a career track when high travel is no longer possible.
-Sometimes we just need to be grounded for a while, but if we allow this to happen, we need programs that allow us to preserve our place in the talent cue.

-We are the only ones who can change the conversation about the way we women support women at work.
+We are the only ones who can change the conversation about how we women support women at work.